WHO IS AT FAULT IN A CAR ACCIDENT?

 The problem is insurance adjusters will often try to get you to admit fault after an accident to avoid making larger payouts.
 Having an experienced car accident lawyer on your side can help protect your rights after an accident and ensure you are properly compensated.
 You can always schedule a free consultation with an attorney following a crash to see what your legal options are.

 There are many different types of car accidents and different factors that play into determining fault.
-Take a look below to learn how fault is determined in different car accident scenarios in Florida or click on the pictures for more information:
+Take a look below to learn how to determine who is at fault in a car accident scenario in Florida, or click on the pictures for more information:

 Rear-End Collision